eProsima/Integration-Service-docs/docs/index.rst

 * Connections for jumping from topics which are running on different domains.
 * Adapters for mapping the attributes from types with different IDL definitions.
-* User-defined operations over the circulating messages.
+* User-defined operations over the circulating messages (:ref:`transformation libraries`).
 * Communication with others environments, as *ROS2*.